jennifersanchez/gravityspy-plus/README.md

 ./manage.py make_gspy_subject --ifo H1 --start-time 1262790978 --end-time 1262822978
 ```
 # Parse Classifications from Zooniverse
+This pipeline parse classifications from Zooniverse that are annotated by volunteers.
+The classification is whether the glitch in auxiliary channel is related to glitch in main/h(t) channel.
+Then it will save each classification as an item in psql database table, which records the annotation and subject information, such as channel names and event time.

 ## Install Homebrew
 See instruction on https://docs.brew.sh/Installation